 Disclaimer: This post contains affiliate links.
 See my disclosure policy for more information.

 If you are growing an Anna apple tree and are wondering the best ways to use the apples, you’ve come to the right place.
-We’ve grown Anna apples in our yard for over 10 years, and look forward to the abundant harvests of sweet, crisp, flavorful apples each year.
+We planted our first Anna Apple tree in our yard in 2009, and we look forward to the abundant harvests of sweet, crisp, flavorful apples each year.

 No Anna apples?
 No worries!
 Substitute Granny Smith, Honeycrisp, or Jonagold apples in any of the recipes.

 1. Make dehydrated apple chips with Anna apples